 Speaking of pets, let’s talk pet transport.
 You can fly with pets, although each airline has their own rules and surcharges for the service, so you need to shop around and know what you’re getting.
 You can often fly pets even if you’re not flying, as long as you have someone who can pick them up at their destination.
 Some small pets can come in the cabin if they’re in an approved carrier.
 No matter how they’re flying, if you intend to fly your pets to your new location, you should talk to your vet first, to make sure that they are healthy enough to fly.
 In some cases, a mild anxiety medication or sedative is given to pets to help them travel without excess stress.

-If you’re driving with pets, make sure you’ve made arrangements at pet-friendly hotels along your travel route, make sure to stop frequently to let them use the bathroom and hydrate, and you might still want to consider sedation or anxiety medication because extended travel is also stressful.
+If you’re driving with pets, make sure you’ve made arrangements at pet-friendly hotels along your travel route make sure to stop frequently to let them use the bathroom and hydrate, and you might still want to consider sedation or anxiety medication because extended travel is also stressful.

 Your kids are the other major consideration.
 For younger children, losing the home itself is frequently their biggest trauma, and showing them pictures of the new house and letting them participate in the move and decoration of their new room can help.
-Older children have more complex issues, since they have school friends they are attached to, as well as a familiar school environment and regular extracurricular activities, all of which are going to end abruptly.
+Older children have more complex issues since they have school friends they are attached to, as well as a familiar school environment and regular extracurricular activities, all of which is going to end abruptly.
 This can cause them a lot of stress and unhappiness.

 Making sure they know how to contact their old friends, and reassuring them that they can maintain those relationships after the move, goes a long way towards soothing their anxiety.
-Let them say goodbye in the way they see fit, and consider having a goodbye party so they can have one last fun experience with their friends.
+Let them say goodbye in the way they see fit and consider having a goodbye party so they can have one last fun experience with their friends.

 No matter the size of your family or the distance that you move them, any move causes stress and anxiety.
 You, your spouse, your kids and your pets all need to have plans for how to handle the stress of leaving an established home and settling into a new one.
 This plan helps you figure out how to move your family as painlessly as possible.